VCCRI/Spliceogen/README.md

 Then to include Branchpointer predictions, include the flag -branchpointer

 Or for branchpointer_dev which handles both SNPs and indels, include the flag -branchpointerIndels
-### BED input:
-For BED inputs, replace the -inputVCF flag with -inputBED
 ## Output
 Final scores are outputted to the Spliceogen/output directory.
 The following example output was generated using the provided input file "toy.vcf" and invoked with the "basic usage" command shown above.